Script

 ICS T0802 Automated Collection

-Monitor for any attempts to enable scripts running on a system would be considered suspicious.
+Monitor for any suspicious attempts to enable script execution on a system.
 If scripts are not commonly used on a system, but enabled, scripts running out of cycle from patching or other administrator functions are suspicious.
 Scripts should be captured from the file system when possible, to determine their actions and intent.

 Enterprise T1020 Automated Exfiltration